OpenRailAssociation/osrd/CONTRIBUTING.md

 Community contributors (this means you) can freely open issues, submit pull requests, and review pull requests.

 [Click here](https://osrd.fr/en/about/governance/) to learn more about the project's governance.

+## Translate the application

+You can join the OSRD team on [transifex](https://explore.transifex.com/osrd/osrd/) to help translating the application.

 ## Contribute code